PriviPK/privipk-webapp/README.md

 PriviPK web app
 ===============

-This was previously known as 'Inbox App Scaffold - HTML5', and was built by the Nylas guys.
+This was previously known as 'Inbox App Scaffold - HTML5', and was built by the Nylas folks.

 Connecting the web app to the sync-engine VM accounts
 -----------------------------------------------------

-**IMPORTANT:** Assuming you have followed the guide [here](https://github.com/PriviPK/privipk-sync-engine/blob/master/README.md) and launched the PriviPK sync engine(s) in two VMs on your host machine.
+**IMPORTANT:** We assume you have followed the guide [here](https://github.com/PriviPK/privipk-sync-engine/blob/master/README.md) and launched the PriviPK sync engine(s) in two VMs on your host machine.

+We will setup the web application on your local machine.
+This has been tested to work on Nov.
+19th, 2015 on Ubuntu 14.04 with nodejs v0.10.25 and npm 2.8.4.
+God and JavaScript-brogrammers willing, it should not break in the future.
+However, past experience indicates that a nodejs/npm project left untouched for a couple of months will miraculously not compile anymore, due to a JS dependency hell that npm/nodejs was supposed to prevent in the first place.

 **Steps** (assuming sync engines VMs are setup and connected to email accounts):

  1. Add the following entries to your host machine's `/etc/hosts` file:

-        192.168.10.200  nylas
         192.168.10.200  nylas0
         192.168.10.201  nylas1
-        127.0.0.1       kgc
-        127.0.0.1       kls

  2. Install the prerequisites for the PriviPK webapp on the host machine: